 Lewis & Edward Magruder’s father-in-law

 Lewis & Edward married two sisters, daughters of Thomas Noble Wilson & Sarah Phillips, of Montgomery County, Maryland.
-In 1845 Lewis married Susan Evelyn Wilson, and in 1851 his younger brother Edward married Susan’s young sister, 19 year-old Laura Wilson.
-(I have not yet discovered if/how Sarah was related to Henry Phillips.)
+In 1845 Lewis married Susan Evelyn Wilson, and in 1851 his younger brother Edward married Susan’s young sister, nineteen-year-old Laura Wilson.

 Thomas N. Wilson died in September 1862.
 His will focuses on his extensive land holdings, leaves all personal property to his wife, and does not mention slaves, but his estate inventory included seven enslaved people: Old Sam (valued at $25), Hanson ($400), Erasmus ($200), Eliza ($200), Sarah & child ($350), and Fanny ($150).
-The latter could be Fanny Smith, born about 1850, listed in 1867 by Lewis Magruder.
-None of these people were listed by Edward Magruder.
+The latter could be Fanny Smith, born about 1850, declared in 1867 by Lewis Magruder.
+None was declared by Edward Magruder.

 - Montgomery County, Register of Wills, Wills, Liber JWS 1, p.118, Will of Thomas N. Wilson; digital images FamilySearch.org (https://www.familysearch.org/ark:/61903/3:1:33S7-9T1Z-B4G?i=62&wc=SNYH-2N5%3A146535001%2C147668201&cc=1803986)